analytiq-hub/analytiq-hub.github.io/case-studies/starlims-chat.md

 **Future-Proof Foundation**: The modular design allows rapid expansion into advanced features like agentic integrations and monitoring dashboards—creating a sustainable advantage in the $10B+ lab informatics market.

 **Industry Recognition**: By embedding AI directly into their products, Starlims establishes itself as an innovator in lab support, opening doors to new partnerships and enhanced customer retention.

+## Client Feedback

+{% include testimonial-card.html
+    quote="Andrei was instrumental to our efforts to build a foundation of our AI co-pilot and chat assistant at STARLIMS.
+Andrei quickly learned the STARLIMS product, tech, goals and deliverables.
+In just a few months, in partnership with our team, he delivered a foundation that will transform our business by reducing both development and support times for STARLIMS and our customers." name="Lauren Whitsell"
+    title="Product Manager"
+    company="STARLIMS"
+    image="/assets/images/lauren_whitsell.jpg" %}